davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 Configure the web app to use the Datadog PHP integration:
 `composer require datadog/php-datadogstatsd`

-If you receive an error on this step, Composer may not be installed on your server.
+Note: if you receive an error on this step, Composer may not be installed on your server.
 Execute this command to install Composer on an Ubuntu host:
 `sudo apt-get install -y composer php-curl`

 Create a PHP file by pasting the sample code, below: